robinmacharg/paw-macos-test-project/Superheroes/README_submission.md

 9. There's an intentional delay (`sleep(Int.random()`) in processing the response to better show off the async updates.

-10. Standard delegate.datasource extensions do not have method docs.
+10. Standard delegate/datasource extensions do not have method docs.
 It's assumed they're standard patterns and well understood.